skyway/skyway-recorder-sdk/README.md

 #### async recorder.stop()
 `recorder.stop()` stops recording.
-If the recording is successfully stoped, `recorder.state` changes to "closed".
+If the recording is successfully stoped, `recorder.state` changes to `closed`.

 After the recording is stopped, SkyWay recording server is going to upload the recording audio file into the bucket of Google Cloud Storage specified in SkyWay Dashboard.
 The uploaded filename is equal to the recording ID.

 ##### Return value
 `undefined`